Psyhic/Psyhic/README.md

 - 🔭 I’m currently working on a AI Chatbot and personal Portfolio!
 - 🌱 I’m currently learning MERN Stack and also everything. 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators and developers.
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Contribute more to Open Source projects.
-- ⚡ Fun fact: I love to Travel, eat lots of food and play some games
+- ⚡ Fun fact: I love to Travel, eat lots of food and play some games.

 </br>